allensandiego/ha-integration-shinobi/README.md

 Shinobi Video provides a custom integration for [Shinobi.Video](https://shinobi.video/) to monitor your cameras (monitors) directly within Home Assistant.

 ## Features
-- 🎥 **Live Camera Streams**: Supports both HLS and MJPEG streaming (automatically detected based on your Shinobi monitor settings).
+- 🎥 **Live Camera Streams**: Supports HLS (Recommended), MP4 and MJPEG streaming (automatically detected based on your Shinobi monitor settings).
 - 📸 **Instant Snapshots**: View high-quality still images directly in your Home Assistant dashboard.
 - 🔴 **Control Recordings**: Toggle recording on/off for each camera with dedicated switch entities.
 - 🔔 **Monitor Status**: Real-time sensors showing the current status of each monitor.